SonarSoftwareInc/poller-v1/README.md

 * redis-server
 * monit

-Once the packages are installed, download the latest poller from the [releases page](https://github.com/SonarSoftware/poller/releases/latest), unzip it, move into the directory by typing `cd poller` and then `sudo php install.php`.
-If you need to download from the Linux terminal, you can use `wget URL` where URL is replaced by the link to the latest release (e.g. `wget https://github.com/SonarSoftware/poller/archive/1.0.3.zip`)
+Once the packages are installed, download the latest poller from the [releases page](https://github.com/SonarSoftware/poller/releases/latest), `unzip` it, move into the directory by typing `cd poller` and then `sudo php install.php`.
+If you need to download from the Linux terminal, you can use `wget URL` where URL is replaced by the link to the latest release (e.g. `wget https://github.com/SonarSoftware/poller/archive/1.0.3.zip`.)
+You can unzip it from the Linux terminal by typing `unzip FILENAME` (e.g. `unzip 1.0.3.zip`.)
+You may need to install the `unzip` application by typing `apt-get install unzip`.

 Once the install is complete, navigate to your Sonar instance, go to Network > Monitoring > Pollers, and add a new entry for this poller.
 Select all the subnets you wish this poller to poll.
 After it is added, copy the API key shown in the poller list - you'll need it in a second.